pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 1. Do one of the following:

-- Open a Windows PowerShell running as Administrator on your local system and change the location to the top folder of your \<platform\>-demo folder that you created in [Create a local folder to access all of the configuration file](#prepare-your-resources-45-minutes).
+- Open a Windows PowerShell running as Administrator on your local system and change the location to the top folder of your pks-demo folder that you created in [Create a local folder to access all of the configuration file](#prepare-your-resources-45-minutes).

 `$ cd <local filepath>\pks-demo`